There are three masts with several antennas on our roof.

 WHY SO MANY ANTENNAS?

-Why do we need the other antennas?
+Why do I need the other antennas?
 The CM4228 and Clearstream 5

 combination (below) are used for the HDTV in the bedroom.
 While